mailbots/mailbots-sdk-js/readme.md

 - [Reference docs](https://mailbots-sdk-js.mailbots.com/)
 - See the `test` directory for usage examples.

+## Tests
+`cp .env.example .env`
+`npm t`

+We use [nock](https://github.com/nock/nock) for mocking network requests.
+The mocked requests / responses match the values in .env.example.

+To run against the live API, you'll need to setup a couple test MailBots, copy their values into .env and run "test:live"

 ## Debugging

 Set the env variable `DEBUG=mailbots-sdk` to log debugging information.